tycrek/ass/README.md

 ### Webhooks

 You may use Discord webhooks as an easy way to keep track of your uploads.
-The first step is to [create a new Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+The first step is to [create a new Webhook].
 You only need to follow the first section, **Making a Webhook**.
 Once you are done that, click **Copy Webhook URL**.
 Next, paste your URL into a text editor.
 Extract these two values from the URL:

 ```
 https://discord.com/api/webhooks/12345678910/T0kEn0fw3Bh00K